 Criminal justice bills unanimously pass assembly, face scrutiny in senate

-While the State Asssembly unanimously passed criminal justice reform bills, Sen. Fitzgerald, R-Juneau is hesitant as the bills come to the Senate.Image By: Photos Courtesy of Greg Anderson (left) and Katie Scheidt
+While the State Asssembly unanimously passed criminal justice reform bills, Sen. Fitzgerald, R-Juneau is hesitant as the bills come to the Senate.Image By: @Greg Anderson Photography Mad. and Photos Courtesy of Greg Anderson (left) and Katie Scheidt

 The State Assembly unanimously passed a series of anti-crime and prison restructuring bills Wednesday but this overwhelming support for the legislation, however is not felt as strongly in the state Senate.